FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 ## EAP-NOOB

-It is RECOMMENDED that server implementations of EAP-NOOB accept both identities "noob@eap-noob.arpa" and "noob@eap.arpa" as synonyms.
+It is RECOMMENDED that server implementations of EAP-NOOB accept both identities "noob@eap-noob.arpa" and "@noob.eap.arpa" as synonyms.

-It is RECOMMENDED that EAP-NOOB peers use "noob@eap.arpa" first, and if that does not succeed, use "noob@eap-noob.arpa"
+It is RECOMMENDED that EAP-NOOB peers use "@noob.eap.arpa" first, and if that does not succeed, use "noob@eap-noob.arpa"

-@todo - what is the deployment of EAP-NOOB?
-Can we even make this recommendation?

 # IANA Considerations